Fordham University Confirms Cohen’s Testimony About Trump’s Grades

 Cohen himself had provided a copy of the letter to Fordham in advance of his testimony, which was dated just before the beginning of the Trump presidential campaign in 2015.
 Fordham officials confirmed that they received the letter and indicated that they had also been called on the phone by Cohen personally.

-As The Inquisitr reported previously, Cohen in his testimony claimed to have sent such letters to not only Fordham, but also the high school Trump attended as well as additional school’s attended and the College Board, who manages the Scholastic Aptitude Test (SAT).
+As The Inquisitr reported previously, Cohen in his testimony claimed to have sent such letters to not only Fordham, but also the high school Trump attended and additional schools he went to, as well as the College Board, who manages the Scholastic Aptitude Test (SAT).
 Trump also attended Roman Catholic University in New York City for two years and ultimately graduated from the University of Pennsylvania.
 Neither of those schools have yet commented on the matter.

 “When I say conman, I’m talking about a man who declares himself brilliant but directed me to threaten his high school, his colleges and the College Board to never release his grades or SAT scores,” Cohen said in sworn testimony.